tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 3. **Simulation**: Simulate these child nodes until the end of the game for a certain sample size by using a playout policy, then record back the win/loss to the top node
 4. **Back-propagation**: Update all parent nodes with the new information from the simulations
 5. Repeat until a policy guides that a move is good enough

+- Tends to be much better for high branching factor games like go
+- Can search much deeper at the cost of not exploring a lot of the possible branches